lrc-se/aoc-2021/README.md

 Expanding the image just enough to accommodate any new pixels in every turn, with a shortcut for handling the odd-step infinite inversion.
 Binary values are computed explicitly, which makes for longer but much faster code.

+### Day 25 (C#)

+Keeping track of east and south sea cucumber locations separately, which makes for more efficient moves.
+Now if only the antenna was stronger...